EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    [ "Signature1", << { xyz : ID_CRED_x } >>, aad_i, CRED_x ]
 ~~~~~~~~~~~

-* For instance if xyz = 4 (CBOR encoding 0x04), ID_CRED_U = h'1111' (CBOR encoding 0x421111), aad_i = h'222222' (CBOR encoding 0x43222222), and CRED_x = h'55555555' (CBOR encoding 0x4455555555), then M = 0x846a5369676e61747572653145A104421111432222224455555555.
+* For instance if xyz = 4 (CBOR encoding 0x04), ID_CRED_x = h'1111' (CBOR encoding 0x421111), aad_i = h'222222' (CBOR encoding 0x43222222), and CRED_x = h'55555555' (CBOR encoding 0x4455555555), then M = 0x846a5369676e61747572653145A104421111432222224455555555.
 {: style="empty"}

 ### Key Derivation

-Assuming use of the default algorithms HKDF SHA-256 and AES-CCM-16-64-128, the extract phase of HKDF produces a pseudorandom key (PRK) as follows:
+Assuming use of the mandatory-to-implement algorithms HKDF SHA-256 and AES-CCM-16-64-128, the extract phase of HKDF produces a pseudorandom key (PRK) as follows:

 ~~~~~~~~~~~~~~~~~~~~~~~
 PRK = HMAC-SHA-256( salt, ECDH shared secret )
 ~~~~~~~~~~~~~~~~~~~~~~~

 where salt = 0x in the asymmetric case and salt = PSK in the symmetric case.
-As the output length L is smaller than the hash function output size, the expand phase of HKDF consists of a single HMAC invocation, and the Sender Key, Recipient Key, and Common IV are therefore the first 16 or 13 bytes of
+As the output length L is smaller than the hash function output size, the expand phase of HKDF consists of a single HMAC invocation, and K_i and IV_i are therefore the first 16 or 13 bytes of

 ~~~~~~~~~~~~~~~~~~~~~~~
 output parameter = HMAC-SHA-256( PRK, info | 0x01 )